-The sweeping park that surrounds the Hall is home to a large herd of Fallow Deer and a small herd of Red Deer.
+The sweeping park that surrounds the hall is home to a large herd of Fallow Deer that roam freely.
 The evergreen oaks (Quercus ilex) that are such a feature of the park, are Mediterranean in origin and were brought to Holkham from Italy.

 Dogs are welcome but must be kept on a lead at all times, to avoid disturbing vulnerable wildlife.
 During the visitor season, well behaved dogs are allowed in our shop, only assistance dogs are allowed in the hall.
 During warm weather please do not leave your dog in your vehicle.
 Dog waste bins can be found at various locations in the park.

 There is a speed limit for all vehicles of 20mph in the park.
 There are no public rights of way in the park and it may be necessary on occasion for estate management reasons to temporarily close routes at short notice.
 Organised events are not permitted without the prior agreement of estate management, please email email@example.com for further information.

 |22nd December 2018 - 15th February 2019

 *Please note, the park will only be open to pedestrians.
 There will be no access to vehicles.